 - The Unequal Pay Back Pay Account this is a specific accounting mechanism used to reconcile the different rates at which payments in relation to compensation for previous unequal pay are recognised under proper accounting practice and are required by statute to be met from the General Fund.
 This account is not applicable to Scotland. - Collection Fund Adjustment Account this is a specific accounting mechanism used to reconcile the differences arising from the recognition of council tax and non-domestic rates income (England)) in the Comprehensive Income and Expenditure Statement to those amounts required to be charged by statute to the General Fund.
 For example, the credit balance on the Account shows that more tax has been collected on behalf of the authority and the precepting bodies (and central government in England for non-domestic rates income) than an authority is permitted to transfer out of the Collection Fund by 31 March.
 This account is not applicable to Scotland. - 25.
-Other such reserves may be created in future where developments in local authority accounting result in timing differences between the recognition of income and expenditure under proper accounting practice and under statute or regulation. - In addition authorities will hold the following two usable reserves: 26. - a Major Repairs Reserve (England and Wales), where relevant in England this reserve records the unspent amount of HRA balances for capital financing purposes in accordance with statutory requirements for the Reserve.
-In Wales this represents the amounts unspent from the Major Repairs Allowance capital grant. - a Capital Receipts Reserve (Capital Fund in Scotland3) this reserve holds the proceeds from the sale of assets, and can only be used for those purposes specified in the capital finance and accounting regulations4 in England, Northern Ireland and Wales and for capital purposes in Scotland. - 27.
+Other such reserves may be created in future where developments in local authority accounting result in timing differences between the recognition of income and expenditure under proper accounting practice and under statute or regulation. - 26.
+In addition authorities will hold the following two usable reserves: - a Major Repairs Reserve (England and Wales), where relevant in England this reserve records the unspent amount of HRA balances for capital financing purposes in accordance with statutory requirements for the Reserve.
+In Wales this represents the amounts unspent from the Major Repairs Allowance capital grant. - a Capital Receipts Reserve (Capital Fund in Scotland) this reserve holds the proceeds from the sale of assets, and can only be used for those purposes specified in the capital finance and accounting regulations in England, Northern Ireland and Wales and for capital purposes in Scotland. - 27.
 The Code recommends that earmarked reserves are reported on the face of the Movement in Reserves Statement.
 Particularly significant movements might need to be reported individually on the face of the Statement to ensure key messages are presented clearly to users.
 However, effective reporting may either as an alternative or as a supplementary report necessitate similar disclosures in the notes to the financial statements (see paragraphs 3.4.2.41 and 3.4.2.42 of the Code which are also included in Appendix D for ease of reference). - 28.
 When establishing reserves, local authorities need to ensure that they are complying with the Code and in particular the need to distinguish between reserves and provisions.
 Definitions of reserves and provisions are included in Appendix D of this Bulletin. - 29.
-The introduction of the IFRS-based Code on 1 April 2010 has meant that grant income should be recognised in the Comprehensive Income and Expenditure Statement (and therefore against the General (Council) Fund or HRA Balances for the Local Government (Capital Finance and Accounting) Regulations (Northern Ireland) 2011.

-The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003, as amended, The Local Authorities (Capital Finance and Accounting) (Wales) Regulations 2003, as amended and revenue grants) where grant payment is unconditional or grant conditions have been satisfied5.
-The Code Guidance Notes recommend6 that where these grants have been received prior to the expenditure having taken place authorities should consider establishing earmarked reserves.
+The introduction of the IFRS-based Code on 1 April 2010 has meant that grant income should be recognised in the Comprehensive Income and Expenditure Statement (and therefore against the General (Council) Fund or HRA Balances for revenue grants) where grant payment is unconditional or grant conditions have been satisfied.
+The Code Guidance Notes recommend that where these grants have been received prior to the expenditure having taken place authorities should consider establishing earmarked reserves.
 This will ensure that amounts are set aside from the General (or Council) Fund and HRA balances in earmarked reserves to provide financing to meet the requirements of the grant.
 The amounts set aside will be posted back from earmarked reserves to meet General Fund and HRA expenditure in future years.
 It is likely therefore that since the introduction of the IFRS-based Code there is an increased tendency to hold earmarked reserves.